CompressedScaffnew: The First Theoretical Double Acceleration of Communication from Local Training and Compression in Distributed Optimization: Goals, Challenges, Contributions

-This program of combining LT and CC looks simple at first glance, and it seems we just have to `plug' compressors into \algn{Scaffnew}.
-But this is far from being the case!
-First, we had to \emph{redesign} the mechanism behind \algn{Scaffnew}, which is not \algn{ProxSkip} \citep{mis22} any more, but a new algorithm (Algorithm 2 in the Appendix) with \emph{two}, instead of one, randomization mechanisms for managing the model estimates and the control variates.
-Both mechanisms combine probabilistic communication and compression with a random mask, but in different ways.
-If there is no compression, the two mechanisms coincide, since there is only one source of randomness, which is the coin flip to trigger communication, and \algno reverts to \algn{Scaffnew}, hence its name.
-Second, our approach relies on a dedicated design of the compressors, so that the messages sent by the different clients complement each other, to keep a tight control of the variance after aggregation.
+The program of combining LT and CC looks simple, but the naive approach of plugging compressors into \algn{Scaffnew} does not work.
+The key of our design is to combine the two stochastic processes of probabilistic communication and compression with a random mask \emph{in two different ways}, for updating after communication the model estimates $x_i$ on one hand, and the control variates $h_i$ on the other hand.
+Indeed, a crucial property is that the sum of the control variates over all clients always remains zero.
+If there is no compression ($s=n$), the two mechanisms coincide, since there is only one source of randomness, which is the coin flip to trigger communication, and \algno reverts to \algn{Scaffnew}.
+Our approach relies on a dedicated design of the compressors, explained in Figure~\ref{fig1}, so that the messages sent by the different clients complement each other, to keep a tight control of the variance after aggregation.
+We currently do not know how to use any other type of compressors in \algno.

-We want to stress that our goal is to deepen our theoretical understanding and to reveal the potential of the two LT and CC mechanisms, which are intuitive, effective, and widely used in practice.
-Thus, \algn{GD} is at the core of our approach, and \algno reverts to \algn{GD} if there is no compression and $p$, the probability of communication, is one.
-There are certainly other ways to design communication-efficient algorithms, and Nesterov acceleration comes to our mind \citep{nes04}: replacing GD by accelerated GD also yields $\sqrt{\kappa}$ instead of $\kappa$ in the complexity.
-Pursuing this path is somehow orthogonal to our approach, which, again, is to combine and get the best of LT and CC, not to get the best possible complexity \emph{per se}.
+Thus, by making use of CC on top of LT, \algno establishes the new state of the art in communication efficiency.
+If $c$ is small and $n$ is large, its TotalCom complexity is

+our general result is in Theorem~\ref{theo2}.
+Thus, \algno enjoys twofold acceleration, with $\sqrt{\kappa}$ instead of $\kappa$ thanks to LT and $\sqrt{d}$ instead of $d$ thanks to CC.

-\section{Proposed algorithm \algno}
+\section{Proposed Algorithm \algno}